Fractional quantum Hall states by Feynman's diagrammatic expansion

-The dependence of the filling fraction $\nu$, obtained from the Green's function via $\nu = -G(\beta^{-})$, on the chemical potential is shown in Fig.\ref{fig:EOS}a for $\lambda =2\ell_B^{-1}$ and for $\lambda = 0.5\ell_B^{-1}$ in Fig.\ref{fig:EOS}b.
+The dependence of the filling fraction $\nu$, obtained from the Green's function via $\nu = -G(\beta^{-})$, on the chemical potential is shown in Fig.\ref{fig:EOS}a for $\lambda =\ell_B/2$ and for $\lambda = 2\ell_B$ in Fig.\ref{fig:EOS}b.
 Due to the symmetry $\nu \to 1-\nu$ for $\mu \to -\mu$, only negative chemical potentials are shown.
 At high temperatures, where the series converges quickly, the equation of state is featureless, and the system is compressible for all fillings shown.
 However, as the temperature is lowered, a clear plateau is formed around the filling $\nu =1/3$, indicative of the opening of a gap and the formation of the $1/3$ FQH state.
-The size of the plateau provides a rough estimate for the gap size, which after accounting approximately for thermal broadening effects is consistent with the values $\Delta(\lambda =2) \approx 0.01 e^2/\ell_B$ and $\Delta(\lambda=0.5) \approx 0.07e^2\ell_B$.
-The reduced gap in the larger screening $\lambda$ case is due to the weakening of the interaction energy scale by the reduced potential range and is consistent with the similar rescaling of the corresponding $T$ and $\mu$.
-In the $\lambda \to \infty$ limit, this reduction is by the factor $1/\lambda^3$.
-Hence, for large $\lambda > \ell_B^{-1}$ we can account approximately for the reduction by multiplying all energy scales by $\lambda^3$, which gives a gap size in qualitative agreement with previous numerical estimates for both $\lambda$ values~\cite{Jain1997}.
+The size of the plateau provides a rough estimate for the gap size, which after accounting approximately for thermal broadening effects is consistent with the values $\Delta(\lambda =\ell_B/2) \sim 0.01 e^2/\ell_B$ and $\Delta(\lambda=2\ell_B) \sim 0.07e^2/\ell_B$.
+The reduced gap in the smaller screening $\lambda$ case is due to the weakening of the interaction energy scale by the reduced potential range and is consistent with the similar rescaling of the corresponding $T$ and $\mu$ .
+In the $\lambda \to 0$ limit, this reduction is by the factor $\lambda^3$.
+Hence, for small $\lambda < \ell_B$ we can account approximately for the reduction by dividing all energy scales by $\lambda^3$, which, for both $\lambda$ values, gives a gap size in qualitative agreement with estimates based on the composite-fermion theory~\cite{Jain1997}.
 On the other hand, at half-filling, the system remains compressible down to the lowest temperatures, with an apparent saturation of the compressibility to the zero temperature regime.
+For reference, the Coulomb energy scale corresponds to $e^2/\ell_B \approx 180 ~\mathrm{K}$ for experiments in GaAs at a typical magnetic field $B = 13 ~\mathrm{T}$.